sunglocto/sunglocto.github.io/old/README.md

 # Hello
-this is the folder for my very cringe, old website nothing here really represemts the stuff i do nowadays
+this is the folder for my very cringe, old website. nothing here really represemts the stuff i do nowadays